 There are two ways to do this.

 Add probiotics to your dog’s food daily.
-This can be in the form of probiotic-rich foods like fermented vegetables or kefir or you can give your dog a probiotic supplement (or both).
-Because it’s so critical to protect your dog from dysbiosis, these should be added daily.
+This can be in the form of probiotic-rich foods like fermented vegetables or you can give your dog a probiotic supplement (or both).
+Because it’s so critical to protect your dog from dysbiosis, you should give these every day.

-If you’re adding a commercial probiotic product, make sure there are more than just a few strains of bacteria and make sure there are at least 10 billion CFU (colony forming units).
+If you’re adding a commercial probiotic product, make sure there are more than just a few strains of bacteria.
 Remember, your dog already has a trillion bacteria entering his mouth every day so you want as many probiotics as possible to maintain or restore the balance.

 And finally, steer clear of dairy-based probiotics as they can trigger allergies in many dogs.